Sanu Sharma: Early life

 Sanu Sharma was born in Prasuti Ghriha, a governmental maternity hospital in Kathmandu.
-She was brought up equally in Kathmandu and Terai in Nepal.
-Later, she moved to Australia and has been living there since then.
+She was brought up in both Kathmandu, the capital, and the hill and Terai regions of Nepal.

 Career

 Sharma published her first novel Ardhaviram in 2003 and Jeetko Paribhasha, the second one in 2010.
 She published her third novel Artha in 2011.

-In 2017, Sharma published her fourth novel Biplavi; and she published her fifth book and first book of short story collection Ekadeshmaa in 2018.
+In 2017 Sharma published her fourth novel Biplavi; and she published her fifth book and first book of short story collection Ekadeshmaa in 2018.
 Ekadeshmaa drew attention of larger audience and acclaimed by more of her readers and critics.
 Subsequently, it was nominated for the Madan Puraskar, an award that is considered as the biggest literary award in Nepali literature.